-There is barely any effort to address the housing needs of the impacted apart from the continued construction of houses that are far beyond the means of the average Malaysian working class, particularly the B40s.
+There is barely any effort to address the housing needs of the impacted apart from the continued construction of houses that are far beyond the means of the average Malaysian working class, particularly the B40 community.

-In this closed-door roundtable held on 21st July 2022, REFSA brings together a collective of policymakers, architects, urban planners, elected representatives and finance professionals to drive the exploration of this topic further.
+In a closed-door roundtable held on 21st July 2022, REFSA brought together a collective of policymakers, architects, urban planners, elected representatives and finance professionals to drive the exploration of this topic further.